Plums for Babies – Benefits and Recipes

 Nutritional Facts of Plums

-Below are the nutrients present in one plum:
+Below are the nutrients present in 100 grams of raw, plum as per USDA (1):

 Here are the health benefits your little one is likely to gain upon eating plums:

-• They are high in fibre and thus provide relief from digestive problems and even constipation.
+- They are high in fibre and thus provide relief from digestive problems, constipation, and even colon cancer (4).

-• Making baby porridge with plum is the easiest way to maintain all the existing nutrients and giving them to your child.
+- Making baby porridge with plums is the easiest way to maintain all the existing nutrients and giving them to your child.

 When you are finally ready to feed plums to your munchkin, you may find yourself in a dilemma again when you come across different varieties of plums.
 To make it easier for you, we’ve given some tips you can use to choose and store the fruit.